-My Life, My Stories is a non-profit that celebrates the legacies of the elderly through the documentation of their life stories.
-We create communities of seniors and young adults to encourage the sharing of wisdom and life experiences.
+My Life, My Stories is a non-profit that preserves and shares life legacies of the elderly through the power of storytelling.

 My Life, My Stories started between the founder, Brittany, and her grandmother, Gram.
 One day when Brittany was visiting home in Cincinnati, Gram lent her autobiographies written by her parents (Brittany's great grandparents).
 The stories told of family adventures moving to Oregon during the Westward Expansion, opening of one of the first American universities in Europe during World War II, and experiencing what it was like to live in the US during the movement towards desegregation.